Synchronization and Cache Control

 operation and happens-before the acquire operation.

-If the values of srcQueueFamilyIndex
+If the values of srcQueueFamilyIndex and dstQueueFamilyIndex are

 equal, no ownership transfer is performed, and the barrier operates as if

-they were both set to VK_QUEUE_FAMILY_IGNORED
+they were both set to VK_QUEUE_FAMILY_IGNORED.

 Queue family ownership transfers may perform read and write accesses on all memory bound to the image subresource or buffer range, so applications must ensure that all memory writes have been made available before a queue family ownership transfer is executed.
 Available memory is automatically made visible to queue family release and acquire operations, and writes performed by those operations are automatically made available.